-An essential reference written specifically for practitioners who handle managed care disputes to help them rapidly focus on key issues and expertly advise their clients.
-The treatise covers: typical disputes; reimbursement issues; state regulations; health plan liability laws; external review laws and health insurance exchanges; class action lawsuits and arbitration, settlement, and discovery issues; and much more.
+This essential reference is written specifically for practitioners who handle managed care disputes to help them rapidly focus on key issues and expertly advise their clients.
+The treatise covers typical disputes, reimbursement issues, state regulations, health plan liability laws, external review laws and health insurance exchanges, and class action lawsuits and arbitration, settlement, and discovery issues.

 Practice-oriented guidance for litigating within the managed care industry

 Myriad potential litigation issues were introduced by the Affordable Care Act (ACA), as health plans and other managed care organizations will have to comply not only with state mandated benefits but with federally mandated benefits as well.
 After 2014, the size of the health coverage market, especially for the individual coverage, will increase as higher-risk individuals are able to obtain coverage regardless of health status and lower-risk individuals elect to pay premiums rather than penalties.
 The influx of insured patients into the managed care system will result in more litigation and an array of new issues.